Vaman Narayan Joshi

 Vaman Narayan Joshi (also spelled as Waman Narayan Joshi) (1889 – 14 January 1964) also known as Daji was an Indian freedom fighter and revolutionary from Maharashtra.
 He is known for his involvement in the assassination of Nashik's district collector, A. M. T. Jackson, as Joshi trained Anant Laxman Kanhere, who carried out the killing of Jackson.
 Following Jackson's assassination, Joshi was arrested and sentenced to life imprisonment.
 He became a prominent figure in the revolutionary movements of his time.

 Early life

-Joshi was born into a poor family in 1889 in the village of Samsherapur in the Akole tehsil of Ahmednagar, Maharashtra.
+Joshi was born into a poor family in 1889 in the village of Samsherapur in the Akole tehsil of Ahilyanagar, Maharashtra.
 After his father's death, Joshi and his elder brother resorted to begging to support their family due to severe financial difficulties.
 He worked as a teacher in a Panchayat Union school.

 Role in the Independence movement

 At the age of 15, he took a pledge to boycott foreign goods, a commitment he upheld throughout his life.
 In 1907, when he was in Nashik, he became actively involved in revolutionary organisations such as Mitra Mela and Abhinav Bharat, founded by Vinayak Damodar Savarkar.

 Joshi played a major role in the assassination of Arthur Mason Tippetts Jackson, the British collector of Nasik.
 He trained Anant Laxman Kanhere for the assassination, orchestrating the plan that led to Jackson's death.

 He provided firearms training to Anant Kanhere and assisted him in identifying Jackson for the assassination.
 Joshi drafted the entire assassination plan in a letter, sending it to Kanhere at his residence in Aurangabad.
 Upon comprehending the plan from Joshi's letter, Kanhere tore it into fragments and disposed of them in a corner of the room.
 Later, the British authorities reconstructed the 28 torn pieces of this letter and presented them as evidence against Vaman Narayan Joshi in court.